awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.PostGIS.md

 List of schemas
      Name     |   Owner
 --------------+-----------
- public       | myawsuser
+ public       | postgres
  tiger        | rdsadmin
  tiger_data   | rdsadmin
  topology     | rdsadmin
 (4 rows)
 ```

-If you use the psql command line, you can get the same information by running the `\dn` metacommand\.

 **Note**
-Extra extensions aren't required for some use cases\.
+Some use cases don't require all the extensions created in this step\.

-## Step 3: Transfer ownership of the extensions to the rds\_superuser role<a name="Appendix.PostgreSQL.CommonDBATasks.PostGIS.TransferOwnership"></a>
+## Step 3: Transfer ownership of the extensions<a name="Appendix.PostgreSQL.CommonDBATasks.PostGIS.TransferOwnership"></a>

-Use the ALTER SCHEMA statements to transfer ownership of the schemas to the `rds_superuser` role\.
+Use the ALTER SCHEMA statements to transfer ownership of the schemas to the `gis_admin` role\.

 ```
-ALTER SCHEMA tiger OWNER TO rds_superuser;
+ALTER SCHEMA tiger OWNER TO gis_admin;
 ALTER SCHEMA
-ALTER SCHEMA tiger_data OWNER TO rds_superuser;
+ALTER SCHEMA tiger_data OWNER TO gis_admin;
 ALTER SCHEMA
-ALTER SCHEMA topology OWNER TO rds_superuser;
+ALTER SCHEMA topology OWNER TO gis_admin;
 ALTER SCHEMA
 ```

-If you want to confirm the ownership change, you can run the following SQL query\.
+You can confirm the ownership change by running the following SQL query\.
 Or you can use the `\dn` metacommand from the psql command line\.

 ```
 SELECT n.nspname AS "Name",